-As a Community Benefit Society (or BenCom), Keynsham Community Energy's focus is on community investment in renewable energy – building solar arrays and other renewable energy technologies in Keynsham that are funded by members of our community.
+As a Community Benefit Society, we focus on community investment in renewable energy – building solar arrays and other renewable energy technologies in Keynsham that are funded by members of our community.

 The idea is beautifully simple.
-We develop a project and members of our community put in some money to fund it, in the form of shares.
-The profit that we make from selling this clean, green electricity is then distributed through our community fund to help tackle fuel poverty in Keynsham.
+We develop renewable energy projects and members of our community help fund them by taking out shares.
+The profit we make from selling this clean, green electricity is then distributed through our community fund to help tackle fuel poverty in Keynsham.

 We’re doing this for two important reasons

-With energy prices set to rise sharply over the coming years, we want to keep energy costs low for residents of our town.
+With the sharp increase in energy prices, we want to keep energy costs low for the people of Keynsham.

 The benefits to creating sustainable energy at a local level are clear:

-- People living in our town get cleaner, cheaper energy
+- People living in Keynsham get cleaner, cheaper energy.

-- The townsfolk get help to make their homes warmer and more comfortable
+- We help to make your home warmer and more comfortable.

 Transforming our town

-Keynsham Community Energy grew out of Transition Keynsham's energy group and became a BenCom in 2016.
-Since then, we have been working to give Keynsham the power to transform how we generate, use and buy energy.
+Keynsham Community Energy grew out of Transition Keynsham's energy group and became a Community Benefit Society in 2016.
+Since then, we have been working to provide Keynsham with the power to transform the way we generate, use, and buy energy.

-We want to make Keynsham a resilient town that is well-placed to withstand the future shocks that climate change and resource constraints are likely to bring.
+We want Keynsham to withstand the future shocks that climate change and resource constraints are likely to bring.